atareao/lplayer/README.md

     gstreamer1.0-plugins-ugly,
     gstreamer1.0-plugins-bad,
     gstreamer1.0-libav,
-    youtube-dl
 ```
 # Install

-To install yoaup in Ubuntu, Linux Mint and derivatives, run these commands in a terminal,
+To install lplayer in Ubuntu, Linux Mint and derivatives, run these commands in a terminal,

 ```
     sudo add-apt-repository ppa:atareao/lplayer